-MSc/PgDip Actuarial Science Programmes
+MSc/PgDip Actuarial Science

 A career as an actuary is a highly rewarding one both financially and intellectually.
-Actuaries are problem-solvers; business analysts; consultants and risk assessors, all rolled into one.
-Your skills will be applied in the worlds of insurance; pensions; healthcare; banking; business management and risk assessment.
+Actuaries are problem-solvers, business analysts, consultants and risk assessors all rolled into one.
+Your skills will be applied in the worlds of insurance, pensions, healthcare, banking, business management and risk assessment.
 You will use your mathematical and statistical knowledge and problem-solving skills to help businesses and institutions to evaluate the long-term financial implications of the decisions they make.

 Why study at Leicester?

-The Actuarial Science programmes at Leicester are accredited by the Faculty and the Institute of Actuaries.
-By studying one of these courses you can gain the first accredited qualification in the step towards becoming a fully accredited Fellow of the Faculty and the Institute of Actuaries.
+The Actuarial Science programmes at Leicester are accredited by the Institute and Faculty of Actuaries.
+By studying one of these courses you can gain the first accredited qualification in the step towards becoming a fully accredited Fellow of the Institute and Faculty of Actuaries.

-The Department of Mathematics has a succesful history of delivering quality actuarial education.

-The University enjoys links with the financial industry and has ensured the course has been developed with the needs of key employers in mind.
-This means that graduates of the courses will be highly employable.
+The Department of Mathematics has a successful history of delivering quality actuarial education.
+It has links with the financial industry and has ensured the course has been developed with the needs of key employers in mind.
+This means that graduates will be highly employable.

 Accreditation by the Institute and Faculty of Actuaries